-- Create a Custom APB3 Peripheral - Remove Unused Peripherals from the RTL Design
+- Create a Custom APB3 Peripheral

+- Remove Unused Peripherals from the RTL Design

+- Target Your Own Board
-After you have explored the Opal SoC using the included example Efinity® project, you can use these tips to modify the design for your own use.

-Note: Efinix recommends that you use the provided example design project as a starting point instead of creating a new project.
+After you have explored the Opal SoC using this example project, you can use these tips to modify the design for your own use.
+Efinix recommends that you use the provided example design project as a starting point instead of creating a new project.